 - NCIS: 37,900 stories

 - Teen Titans: 37,300 stories

 Franchises and shared universes with over 25,000 stories combined

-- Final Fantasy actually breaks in at 8th with over 76,000 stories if taken as a collective instead of individual games and shows.
-It even has its own crossover section.
+- Final Fantasy actually breaks in at 8th with over 76,000 stories if taken as a collective instead of individual games.
+Every game even has its own crossover section.